Close

 Patients typically do not have the strength to build such DIY telepresence robots themselves.
-Botkins Charity Project tries to create an access to robots, but relies on donations and volunteers.
-Material costs per robot are around 400€, assembly costs around 50€, the robots are given to chronic patients with or without cost sharing (about 50%).
+Botkins Charity Project tries to create an access to robots, but relies on donations and makers.
+Material costs per robot are around 400€, assembly work around 2-5h, the robots are given to chronic patients for free.

 The association does not pursue commercial purposes and does not strive for profit.
 Botkins would like to thank the non-profit project Vigibot ( https://www.robot-maker.com/forum/topic/13010-what-is-vigibot-quest-ce-que-vigibot/ ), whose open-source instructions, documentation, 3D files, modified partlist and software Botkins uses.

-Besides helping the mentioned patients, another purpose of the project is to make the general public aware of the situation of people suffering from Myalgic Encephalomyelitis (ME/CFS).
+Besides helping the mentioned patients, another purpose of the project is to make the general public aware of the situation of people suffering from Myalgic Encephalomyelitis (ME).
 Botkins receives valuable help and information from the Swiss Society for ME and CFS (Schweizerische Gesellschaft für ME und CFS, https://sgme.ch ), as well as assistance in selecting suitable patients.

 Donation details: